 Meet The Champagne Makers Ep 4: Champagne Dom Perignon

 Meet Richard Geoffroy – Chef de Caves at Dom Perignon since 1990 and a living legend in Champagne – often referred to by industry colleagues as “The Monk”.
-Richard takes Champagne Jayne TV through a tasting of 4 expressions of the world’s first prestige cuvee
+Richard takes Champagne Jayne TV through a tasting of 4 expressions of the world’s first commercially available prestige cuvee

 Watch more episodes of Champagne Jayne TV

 Add Champagne Jayne as a special ingredient to your next event:

 Australasia: Contact Dianne Lofts (+61 (0) 412 756 073)

 UK/Europe: Contact Debbie Price (+44 (0) 7545 424 7680)